Create users and groups on Oracle Linux

 /etc/skel

-) are copied to the new user’s home directory.View the new alice entry in the
+) to the new user’s home directory.View the new alice entry in the

 /etc/group